MusahIssah/MusahIssah/README.md

 ## Objective

-Motivated and detail-oriented aspiring  SOC Analyst seeking to apply foundational cybersecurity knowledge and hands-on experience in threat detection, incident response, and SIEM tools.
+Motivated and detail-oriented aspiring  GRC Analyst seeking to apply foundational cybersecurity knowledge and hands-on experience in NIST RMF, Incident Response, TPRM, SOC 2, ISO 27001, STIG, eMASS, and SIEM tools.
 Eager to contribute to a security-focused team while continuing to grow through real-world investigations, scripting, and industry certifications.

 ## Skils